tonywok/tonywok.github.io/_posts/2019-04-22-covenant-cast-question.md

 * Can fostering a great community _be_ the business model?

 You can see the guys [answer my question](https://youtu.be/SSRfiu7j9KM?t=3194) in episode in [Episode 97](https://youtu.be/SSRfiu7j9KM).
+I was referencing the "Spirit of the Local Game Store" discussion in a [previous episode](https://youtu.be/3A8-KhqzJP4).

 Given how much I enjoy the podcast, I was flattered to have my question discussed.
 It's also a great example of the evolving ways in which content creators are engaging with their audiences.